Table of Contents

 • Typical cases: Large shopping centers (connecting floors), commercial districts (connecting indoor/outdoor), university campuses (connecting multiple buildings), etc.

-• Capture device: GoPro Max 1st gen panoramic camera
+• Collection device: GoPro Max/Max2 panoramic camera

-• Steps: Create a large-scale multi-map fusion task
+• Steps: Create large-scale multi-map fusion task

-Small-area mobile capture task
+Small-scale mobile collection task

 • Applicable scenarios: Small-scale scenes, compact spaces

-• Steps: Create a small-area mobile capture task
+• Steps: Create small-scale mobile collection task

-Object mobile capture task
+Object mobile collection task

 • Applicable scenarios: Single objects